 Newly planted Coral Bells require special treatment because their root system has not yet spread into the ground.

 In addition, nurseries often use pure peat or compost to grow the plants.
 Such substrate dries out very quickly.
-As a result, the native soil in the garden may be moist, but the one around the roots (from the nursery) may already be dry.
+As a result, the native soil in the garden may be moist, but the nursery substrate around the roots may already be dry.

-To avoid this, check the moisture of the substrate directly near the stem and do not let it dry out more than half an inch.
+To avoid this, check the substrate’s moisture directly near the stem and not let it dry out more than an inch.

 In addition, it is good practice to shade the heuchera extra for a few weeks after planting.
-This is especially true if it is placed in the half-shade.
+This is especially true if it is placed in the partial sun.